Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Of course, your individual experience will depend on the quality of the television you picked and user behavior.
 Because today’s televisions tend to include smart features, this means that they rely on an operating system.
 So, if you fail to perform a firmware update, you may find that you experience glitches early on.
 But even if you update regularly, we all know that eventually, a manufacturer will stop supporting updates for older models — meaning that you’ll need to update to a new model.

 But user behavior will most definitely impact how long you can go between buying televisions.
-Avoid setting your television to maximum brightness as this will significantly reduce your television’s lifespan.
+Avoid setting your television to maximum brightness, as this will significantly reduce your television’s lifespan.
 Experts recommend picture settings where the backlight is set to 75% or less to maximize efficiency and achieve the promoted top range for performance hours.
+If efficiency is a concern for you, make sure to check out these great low-wattage TVs as well.

 There are quite a few factors to consider beyond size when shopping for a 50-inch television.
 Along with picking the right display features, also consider factors like bezel size, connectivity, resolution, and contrast, as well as whether streaming functionality is built-in.